SaujanyaShenoy/cybersecurity-projects/tracker-exposure-extension/README.md

-A Chrome extension (Manifest V3) that shows, in real time, how much of the page you're looking at is talking to third parties: ad/analytics trackers, third-party cookies, and fingerprinting-style script behavior — condensed into a single 0-100 exposure score.
+A Chrome extension (Manifest V3) that shows, in real time, how much of the page you're looking at is talking to third parties: ad/analytics trackers, third-party cookies, and fingerprinting-style script behavior, condensed into a single 0-100 exposure score.

 ## Why this exists

 Most people have no idea how many third parties a single page load talks to.
-This isn't a full privacy suite — it's a focused, honest instrument: open it on any page and see what's actually happening, with the option to block the trackers it recognizes.
+This isn't a full privacy suite- it's a focused, honest instrument: open it on any page and see what's actually happening, with the option to block the trackers it recognizes.